zama-ai/concrete-ml/docs/developer-guide/fhe-op-graphs.md

 # FHE Op-graph Design

-The [ONNX import](onnx_pipeline.md) section gave an overview of the conversion of a generic ONNX graph to a FHE-compatible Concrete ML op-graph.
+The [ONNX import](onnx_pipeline.md) section gave an overview of the conversion of a generic ONNX graph to an FHE-compatible Concrete ML op-graph.
 This section describes the implementation of operations in the Concrete ML op-graph and the way floating point can be used in some parts of the op-graphs through table lookup operations.

 ## Float vs. quantized operations